AHartNtkn/AHartNtkn.github.io/_posts/2019-12-03-Some-Notes-on-Lambda-Encodings.md

 Though, I haven't found a nice way of actually programming with it.

 This basic technique should be able to be combined with the encodings used in [Cedille](http://firsov.ee/impred-ind/impred-ind.pdf) to get coinduction.
 It took a while for me to see a reasonable way it could be done, but the following might work.
-It's important to note that codata are principally defined by their destructors.
-In the case of streams, we can define it's single destructor as a simple unfold;
+It's important to note that codata can be constructed via some kind of unfolding.
+In the case of streams, we can define it as;

     unfold : S → (S → X × S) → Stream X
     unfold seed gen = λ f . f {S} seed gen

-If we want to define a coinduction principle, there's only one case that needs to be addressed; the single unfold destructor.
+If we want to define a coinduction principle, there's only one case that needs to be addressed; the single unfold.

     streamCoInd = (s : Stream X) → ∀ (P : Stream X → *) . (∀ S . (seed : S) → (gen : S → X × S) → P (unfold seed gen)) → P s